seven-vector-search/seven-vector-search.github.io/src/part-front/introduction.md

 This book is for Python developers who need vector search to work and want to understand their options before committing to one.
 You might be building a RAG pipeline and wondering whether you need a database or whether a library will do.
 You might be hitting performance limits with your current approach and wondering if there is a faster option.
 You might simply be curious about what the ecosystem looks like right now.

-we'll assume comfort with Python and pandas.
+We'll assume comfort with Python and pandas.
 We'll use Jupyter notebooks throughout.

 ## The companion book